ice-HoTF/DayZ_Mod_Launcher/DayZ_Auto_Mod_Launcher/README.md

 - Run 'sh Start_DayZ_Auto_Mod.sh' in the terminal, type in IP:Port & Query Port and username.
 - Wait for mods to download and click enter.
 - DayZ launches with mods.
-- The script will provide a direct link to the server after you connect to the server. \n Example:\n steam -applaunch 221100 "-mod=@BLDvXA;@VMT7bA" -connect=71.27.252.186:2322 --port 2323 -name=ice -nolauncher -world=empty
+- The script will provide a direct link to the server after you connect to the server.
+- Example:
+- steam -applaunch 221100 "-mod=@BLDvXA;@VMT7bA" -connect=71.27.252.186:2322 --port 2323 -name=ice -nolauncher -world=empty